wechto/paper/README.md

 :curly_loop: [Relative Entropy Regularized Policy Iteration](https://arxiv.org/pdf/1812.02256.pdf) :fire: :fire:

 The algorithm alternates between Q-value estimation, local policy improvement and parametric policy fitting; hard constraints control the rate of change of the policy.
-And a decoupled update for mean and covarinace of a Gaussian policy avoids premature convergence.
+And a decoupled update for mean and covarinace of a Gaussian policy avoids premature convergence.  [see MPO]

 :curly_loop:  [Q-Learning for Continuous Actions with Cross-Entropy Guided Policies](https://arxiv.org/pdf/1903.10605.pdf) :+1:

  Our approach trains the Q-function using iterative sampling with the Cross-Entropy Method (CEM), while training a policy network to imitate CEM’s sampling behavior.

+:curly_loop: [SUPERVISED POLICY UPDATE FOR DEEP REINFORCEMENT LEARNING](https://arxiv.org/pdf/1805.11706.pdf) :+1: :fire: :fire:  ​ ​ ​

+FORWARD AGGREGATE AND DISAGGREGATE KL CONSTRAINTS; BACKWARD KL CONSTRAINT; L CONSTRAINT;

+ ​ ​

  ​